 Once again, U.S. News & World Report ranked Michigan Medicine C.S.
 Mott Children’s Hospital among the nation’s best children’s hospitals.

-Check out a few reasons we are ranked among the best:
+Check out a few reasons why we are ranked among the best:

 Only 6 percent of U.S. hospitals earn the prestigious Magnet status designation, given to organizations that meet rigorous standards for quality patient care, nursing excellence and innovations in professional nursing practice.
 C.S.
 Mott Children’s Hospital nurses lead innovative quality improvement initiatives, train the next generation of nurses, and provide compassionate, patient-centered care to our Little Victors and their families.